The Chile Pepper Institute Amy Goldman-Fowler Teaching Garden

 Tours

-Visitors are welcome to visit the garden on their own.
+Visitors are welcome to visit the garden on their own, Sunrise to Sunset, July - November.
 Self-guided maps are free and are available in a mailbox at the front of the garden.

 Guided tours highlight facts about the history, production, uses, and nutritional value of chile peppers.
-Guided tours usually last about one hour and are free to school classes, FFA, 4-H, and other youth groups.
-Tours are best scheduled in the mornings during the summer months.
+Guided tours usually last about one hour.

 Cost